 Major General William HolmesPrint Page

-Memorial to Major General William Holmes who was fatally wounded in World War One.
+A monument commemorates Major General William Holmes who was fatally wounded in World War One.
 General Holmes Drive that runs between Botany Bay and Sydney Airport is named in honour of him.

 Holmes grew up at Victoria Barracks, Paddington, where his father was a soldier and later chief military clerk.
 As a boy he joined the 1st NSW Infantry Regiment as a bugler, and in 1886 was commissioned in the regiment, which he eventually rose to command.
 He served in the Boer War and was awarded the Distinguished Service Order.